 Do you plan to fish with live bait from your kayak?
 While some kayaks do have tank wells with latches that you can use for storing an insulated bait bucket with an aerator, you can also use a basic floating bait bucket.
 Either type of bait bucket will work.

 Be sure to have a small anchor that you can use if you want to fish a particular area or specific type of structure.
 An anchor will also help you keep your kayak in one place during windy conditions or when fishing near current.

 Small GPS/fish finder units with 4-inch or 5-inch screens work well for kayak fishing because they don’t take up much space.
 These small fish finder units are also easier to mount on a kayak, but don't forget that you'll need to attach it to a marine battery for power unless you use a portable fish finder.
 Portable models usually come with waterproof battery packs built right into the case.
-Learn how to buy a kayak fish finder, infographic courtesy of Hunting & Fishing Tech.
+Get more kayak fishing tips in our next section.

 Kayak Fishing Safety Gear

 When learning how to kayak fish, safety should always be the number one priority.
 This means that your kayak fishing gear list must also include any items you might need if unexpected conditions or emergency situations arise.

 - Kayak PFD (required by the U.S. Coast Guard)

 - Weatherproof radio